Loc000Nguyen000/HTB_WriteUp/Machine_Labs/Titanic/Titanic.md

 exit(0);
 }
 ```
-+ We can check the available lib:
++ We can check the shared libraries are used by the program:
 ```bash
 developer@titanic:~$ ldd /usr/sbin/apache2
 	linux-vdso.so.1 (0x00007ffcbdb5d000)